tiagojsag/playbook/guidelines/business-development.md

 - Chance of improving our business.
 Could this project lead to long-term collaboration with a particular partner, or open the door to a new topic we don't work on so much?
 - Budget vs features.
 Does the budget feel sufficient to complete all the work specified?
 - Timeline.
 Do we have enough time to deliver this in an innovative way, with time for iteration, reflection, feedback and improvement?
+- Capacity?
+Will we have enough staff available to work on this project? and with the right skills?

 ## Writing Proposals

-First of all, make sure you talk to Bernat, Craig or Jamie about the proposal you are writing, so they can add it to the pipeline.
+First of all, if you hear about an opportunity make sure you talk to Bernat or Maria, so they can add it to the pipeline.
 Post something in the #business-dev channel for the proposal team to talk about.

 Then throw all the docs you have in a new folder [in our proposals folder on Google Drive](https://drive.google.com/drive/u/0/folders/0Bz9ghrEmlkpbS1p5RkhqdDJIaWc).
-Ask Jamie, Craig or David G. for permission if you don't have it.
+Ask Bernat or Maria for permission if you don't have it.

 Take the RFP and create a short overview document, [following this template](https://docs.google.com/document/d/1pyWsqQpKzPoUpD3IiHe3ZEao2ASmh6aUEnfxhquL4aU/edit).
 Then assemble a team to write it, using #proposals in Slack to coordinate.